Olympic Games: Medal presentation

 A medal ceremony is held after the conclusion of each Olympic event.
 The winner, and the second- and third-place competitors or teams, stand on top of a three-tiered rostrum to be awarded their respective medals by a member of the IOC.
 After the medals have been received, the national flags of the three medallists are raised while the national anthem of the gold medallist's country is played.
 Volunteering citizens of the host country also act as hosts during the medal ceremonies, assisting the officials who present the medals and acting as flag-bearers.
 In the Summer Olympics, each medal ceremony is held at the venue where the event has taken place, but the ceremonies at the Winter Olympics are usually held in a special "plaza".

+The practice of awarding Olympic medals at podium ceremonies was established at the 1932 Winter Olympics, based on pedestals used at the 1930 British Empire Games, as proposed by Melville Marks Robinson.

 Sports

 The Olympic Games programme consists of 35 sports, 30 disciplines and 408 events.
 For example, wrestling is a Summer Olympic sport, comprising two disciplines: Greco-Roman and Freestyle.
 It is further broken down into fourteen events for men and four events for women, each representing a different weight class.
 The Summer Olympics programme includes 26 sports, while the Winter Olympics programme features 15 sports.
 Athletics, swimming, fencing, and artistic gymnastics are the only summer sports that have never been absent from the Olympic programme.
 Cross-country skiing, figure skating, ice hockey, Nordic combined, ski jumping, and speed skating have been featured at every Winter Olympics programme since its inception in 1924.
-Current Olympic sports, like badminton, basketball, and volleyball, first appeared on the programme as demonstration sports, and were later promoted to full Olympic sports.
+Current Olympic sports, like badminton, basketball, and volleyball, first appeared on the programme as demonstration sports and were later promoted to full Olympic sports.
 Some sports that were featured in earlier Games were later dropped from the programme.

 Olympic sports are governed by international sports federations (IFs) recognised by the IOC as the global supervisors of those sports.
 There are 35 federations represented at the IOC.
 There are sports recognised by the IOC that are not included in the Olympic programme.
 These sports are not considered Olympic sports, but they can be promoted to this status during a programme revision that occurs in the first IOC session following a celebration of the Olympic Games.
 During such revisions, sports can be excluded or included in the programme on the basis of a two-thirds majority vote of the members of the IOC.
-There are recognised sports that have never been on an Olympic programme in any capacity, for example, squash.
+There are recognised sports that have never been on an Olympic programme in any capacity, for example, orienteering.